GabrielOnDelphi/Keep-It-Alive/README.md

 # Keep-It-Alive
-Keep It Alive - checks if a program is running
+Checks if a program is running, and re-starts it when it crashes.

 Program description, documentation and EXE file here: https://gabrielmoraru.com/general-purpose-tools/keep-it-alive/